neusamcn/42Lisboa-CC-push_swap/push-swap/README.md

 The automated testing uses the checker provided by 42 and will show test results in the terminal where the command will be executed.

-To delete all debugging and testing files use make tclean.
+To delete all debugging and testing files use `make tclean`.
-To delete the main program, library and all associated object files use make fclean.
+To delete the main program, library and all associated object files use `make fclean`.

 ## Resources